itslanguage/itslanguage-js/docs/publishing.md

 npm publish
 ```
 This will upload the build artifacts to NPM.
 Be sure to also update the version number in the master branch and,
-if neccessary, flag a release version.
+if necessary, flag a release version.